What Is a Pneumonectomy?

 Patients can expect to have a small oxygen tube placed in their nose and do breathing therapy to remove fluids that may collect in the remaining lung during surgery.
 The patient might be sore but shouldn’t expect severe pain.

 After several days spent recovering in the hospital, a loved one can drive the patient home, where they may need help getting around for a couple of days.
 Over the course of a few follow-up appointments, stitches or staples will be removed.
-Patients can expect a slow start to recovery as it may take several months to fully regain strength.
+Patients can expect a slow start to recovery as it may take several months to regain strength fully.

 If you undergo an EPP your healthcare provider will give you information on medicine, exercise, diet, and wound care.
 Be sure to follow up with them regarding any questions you may have.